 1. Royal Canin Bulldog Adult Dry Dog Food 30 lb

-- Large 30 lb bag
+- Large bag for convenience

-- Supports skin and joints
+- Supports joints and skin

 - Reduces stool odor

-- Not suitable for puppies
+- Not suitable for other breeds

-2. Royal Canin French Bulldog Adult Dry Food 17 lb
+2. ROYAL CANIN French Bulldog Adult Dry Food 17 lb

-- Mid-size 17 lb bag
+- Mid-size 17 lb bag: Balances storage needs and freshness

-- Supports muscle tone
+- Supports skin and muscle health

 - Easy to store